DenysVuika/plint-bot/README.md

-# plint-bot
+# Project Lint Bot for GitHub

-Project Lint Bot for GitHub
+This is a public repository for issue tracking and feature requests.